Gaithersburg, Maryland: Economy

 According to the city's 2020 Comprehensive Annual Financial Report, the top employers in the city are:

 Gaithersburg also receives significant income from its conference organization platform including prominent conferences such as the CHI 84 conference.

-RIO Washingtonian Center a.k.a. rio a.k.a.
-Rio Lakefront, is a 760,000-square-foot complex of retail, restaurant and entertainment including AMC/Loews rio Cinemas, Target, LOFT, Barnes & Noble, Dave & Buster's, and Dick's Sporting Goods, built along an artificial lake.
+Patton Electronics was founded in Gaithersburg during 1984.

 Government

 Gaithersburg has an elected, five-member City Council, which serves as the legislative body of the city.
-The mayor, who is also elected, serves as president of the council.
+The mayor, who is also elected, serves as non-voting president of the council.
 The day-to-day administration of the city is overseen by a career city manager.
-Gaithersburg is also the location of the United States Army Reserve Legal Command.

 The city's current mayor is Jud Ashman, who has held the office since 2014.
 On October 6, 2014, the Gaithersburg City Council selected city council member Jud Ashman to serve as mayor until the next City of Gaithersburg election in November 2015, replacing resigning mayor Sidney Katz.
 Ashman was re-elected in November 2015 and would be re-elected to full terms in 2017 and 2021.